kidGodzilla/ember-messenger/README.md

 The ember-messenger addon adds hubspot messenger via bower, then injects a service into all of your routes and controllers.

+ember-messenger exposes several methods on the `Messenger()` object inside `this.Messenger`.
+You can mostly use the same syntax as you see in the Hubspot documentation, however you do not need the set of parenthesis after `this.Messenger`.

 After installing, you can access any of the following methods from inside your application's routes and controllers:

 #### this.Messenger.setup()